ayselafsar/dicomviewer/README.md

 2. Change into the directory you have cloned this repository

-3. Run `npm run install` command to build source code
+3. Run `npm run build` command to build source code

 4. Enable the DICOM Viewer app in Nextcloud